 - Vidyat Ali– 9622406977.

 They also take sharing, but you have to inform them 2-3 days before, that you are looking for sharing cabs.
 You’ll get stuffed in the cab & they will have minimum halts all the way to Leh for around 2000-4000 approx per person.

 Also Read: Festivals of Ladakh – A Celebration of Life

-- Night Riding and driving is not advisable in Ladakh.
+- Night Riding and driving are not advisable in Ladakh.

 - One day Pangong trip and back to Leh is possible.
 One day Nubra valley trip till Hunder and back to Leh however would become a hectic schedule.

-- Ladakh trip must be properly planned with the number of people in advance, if group of friends, then sharing of expenses becomes cheap and you as a group can hire 1 private taxi.
-There are solo travelers who book private taxi also and they are the only person in the cab.
+- Ladakh trip must be properly planned with the number of people in advance.
+If with a group of friends, then sharing of expenses becomes cheap and you as a group can hire 1 private taxi.
+There are solo travelers who book private taxis also and they are the only person in the cab.

 - I guess I only messed up at the permit part, I would have saved 300-400.